 Ammonites.
-Ammonite fossils of the large Asteroceras confusum and the smaller Promicroceras planicosta.
-Ammonites are extinct marine animals which lived between 380 and 65 million years ago.
-They are distantly related to the modern-day nautilus.
-Ammonites are known as zone fossils which means that certain species appear in specific geological formations, allowing accurate dating.
-This fossil was found in the lower lias rock of Lyme Regis, England.
-Lower lias is limestone rock which was laid in the early Jurassic period (195-172 million years ago).
-From Andy Cowap's collection Classic Jurassic.
+Small and large ammonites clustered around pieces of wood.
+These are extinct marine animals which lived between 380 and 65 million years ago.
+Distantly related to the modern-day nautilus, ammonites were cephalopod molluscs, resembling a squid-like animal within a coiled shell.
+They lived in coastal waters and inland seas.
+These ammonites were found in lower lias rock of Lyme Regis, England.
+Lower lias is limestone rock which was laid down in the early Jurassic period (195-172 million years ago).
+These ammonites are from Andy Barton Cowap's Classic Jurassic collection.

 Model release not required.
 Property release not required.